 Go-kart racing is safe.
 Due to our advanced safety equipment go-karting can be considered equally safe or even safer than other sports.
 Our club also takes steps to ensure all participants, and spectators are in a safe environment.
 We have an Emergency Medical Vehicle on the premises each race day for quick medical treatment if necessary.

-No. We are insured by ASN Canada and our events are covered by an insurance policy.
+No. The club is insured and our events are covered by an insurance policy.

 Yes, the karts are all manufactured to comply with both safety and technical regulations as created by the CIK in Europe, which sets the standard for the various manufactures and is continually updated.

 We race 4 stroke Honda or Briggs & Stratton engines, 2022 will be the last year for Honda in Junior, Senior, and Masters classes.

 Yes, the majority of wrenching on a go-kart can be done with simple hand tools.
 People at the track would be happy to show you what you need to do as general maintenance or to adjust handling

 Racing karts is inexpensive when compared to other sports.
 Used karts are frequently available and are a good option for new karters and often come with used parts.
 Karts are often sold on our website’s classified website.
 Buyers beware that many karts for sale on the internet may not work with our club rules and may require many changes.
 We encourage you to talk to someone involved in the sport so they can help you find a package that is right for you.